 Unfortunately, way too many before I started learning the consequences for the animals.
 I have ridden an elephant 3-4 times in Thailand and once in India.
 Also, I rode a camel in Egypt, twice.
 And again in India.

 We can’t change what we have done wrong in the past, but we can change the way we talk about it to others so that they don’t have to make the same mistakes.

 Unethical animal tourism and what to do instead: Animal rides

-Is it possible to distinguish ethical animal ride to unethical animal rides?
+Is it possible to distinguish ethical animal rides from unethical animal rides?
 According to this article, there are a few things to look for when choosing an animal to ride.
-Among them, that the animal should look healthy and considering the size of the animal.
+Among them, that the animal should look healthy and consider the size of the animal.

 And let’s be honest.
 Without any knowledge about the animal, how could I know how much weight was too much weight for an animal?
 How would I know what the animal had been through to obey when high numbers of unknown people (aka tourists) were sitting on them daily?